CDAT/cdms/docs/source/manual/cdms_2.rst

     "Axis", "``getLatitude()``", "Get the latitude axis, or ``None`` if not found."
     "Axis", "``getLevel()``", "Get the vertical level axis, or ``None`` if not found."
     "Axis", "``getLongitude()``", "Get the longitude axis, or ``None`` if not found."
-    "Various", "``getMissing()``", "Get the missing data value, or ``None`` if not found.
+    "Various", "``getMissing()``", "Get the missing data value, or ``None`` if not found."
-       String ``getOrder()`` Get the order string of a spatio-temporal variable.
+    "String","``getOrder()``", "Get the order string of a spatio-temporal variable.
         * The order string specifies the physical ordering of the data.
         * It is a string of characters with length equal to the rank of the variable, indicating the order of the variable's time, level, latitude, and/or longitude axes.
        Each character is one of:
         * 't': time
         * 'z': vertical level